Do You Capitalize Work Titles

 Capitalization with Appositives

 An appositive is a phrase that renames or explains a noun or pronoun.
 When a job title acts as an appositive, the capitalization rules become more nuanced.
 If the appositive is essential to identifying the person, it’s usually not capitalized.
-However, if it’s non-essential (set off by commas), the capitalization rules often align with the rules described above.
+Still, if it’s non-essential (set off by commas), the capitalization rules often align with the rules described above.

 Examples: